 - The FDA is postponing most foreign inspections through April, effective immediately.
 Inspections outside the U.S. deemed mission-critical will still be considered on a case-by-case basis.
 The FDA based this decision on a number of factors, including State Department Level 4 travel advisories in which travel is prohibited for U.S. Government employees, Centers for Disease Control and Prevention travel recommendations, access restrictions being imposed on foreign visitors by certain countries, guidance from the Office of Personnel Management and the importance of the health and safety of its employees.

 - No one is traveling to the FDA for meetings.
 The meeting format was changed late last week to teleconferences call only.
-Our understanding is that most, if not all of FDA staff is working remotely.
+Our understanding is that most, if not all of FDA staff are working remotely.
 Our recent experience is that the FDA staff is calling from one line although they are all participating remotely.
-It gives them the possibility to conference call prior to calling the Sponsor and the option to put the Sponsor on hold, so they can have an internal discussion, if needed.
+It gives them the possibility to conference call prior to calling the Sponsor and the option to put the Sponsor on hold, so they can have an internal discussion if needed.

 March 13, 2020